 Where you would normally be in a seated position on the incline bench, the spider curl requires you to be lying face down while performing the motion.

 Lie on the bench with your torso and stomach pressed against the backrest (The top of the bench should be at armpit length).
 Keep shoulders and upper arms locked in place, with the forearms being the only part of the arm moving through the bending of the elbows.
 Curl towards your shoulders, squeezing the biceps throughout the whole movement and hold the contraction at the top of the movement.
 Make sure to really focus on that squeeze.
 In a controlled manner, lower the weight back to your initial starting point.

 This exercise is great for building up the short head muscles of the biceps and can add some great definition.

 Standing Cable Curl

 This exercise is a great finisher for your workout.
-The cable curl can be performed like the standard barbell or dumbbell curl, but it does allow for some variations that can be great for stimulating both the long and short head muscles of the biceps.
-You can move the shoulders forward to attack the short head muscles or lean backwards to work the long head muscles.
-You can choose to do a standard 10-12 reps with the movement or work to failure to really thrash the muscles.
+The cable curl can be performed just like the standard barbell or dumbbell curl.
+However, it does allow for some variations that can be great for stimulating both the long and short head muscles of the biceps.